UNICORE-EU/pyuftp/README.md

 * cp            - Download/upload file(s)
 * find          - List all files in a remote directory
 * info          - Gets info about the remote server
-* issues-token  - Get an authentication token from the Auth server
+* issue-token   - Get an authentication token from the Auth server
 * ls            - List a remote directory
 * mkdir         - Create a remote directory
 * rcp           - Server-server copy